DJ Thomas-Jones

 DaMarcus Juan "DJ" Thomas-Jones (born July 6, 2002) is an American professional football fullback.
 He played college football for the Ole Miss Rebels and South Alabama Jaguars.

 Early life

 Thomas grew up in Mobile, Alabama and attended Saraland High School in Saraland, Alabama, where he lettered in football and basketball.
-He was a three-star rated recruit and committed to play college football for the Ole Miss Rebels.
+He was a four-star rated recruit and committed to play college football for the Ole Miss Rebels.

 College career

 Ole Miss

 During Thomas's true freshman season in 2020, he played for only six games before suffering a serious injury during a practice that left him unresponsive for several minutes and would be airlifted.
 He would be released from the hospital later that night.
 He finished the season with 29 total snaps with 16 on special teams and 13 on the offensive side.

 During the 2021 season, he played in five games, finishing the season with a reception for six yards.

 On December 1, 2021, Thomas announced that he would enter the transfer portal.